-The course analyses comprehensively the issue of democracy in developing countries, primarily emphasizing the major characterizing features of these countries, and assessing their experience in The course also focuses on nation-building. democratic transformation, observing to what extent these countries are capable of building a viable democratic systems and dealing with major obstacles encountered in that process
+The course analyses comprehensively the issue of democracy in developing countries, primarily emphasizing the major characterizing features of these countries, and assessing their experience in nation-building.
+The course also focuses on democratic transformation, observing to what extent these countries are capable of building a viable democratic systems and dealing with major obstacles encountered in that process and ideological changes that have happened to these movements as results of the radical changes sustained by the reality of the international region.
+It, likewise, compares between these movements themselves, on all grounds and investigates the internal regional and international factors, which not only led to their appearance but also affect on them.
+In the same context, the course studies the impact of these movements on the values and awareness of the political community and on the existing political regimes as well as the attitudes of these regimes towards these movements.

-CONTEMPORARY POLITICAL 1360-524: MOVEMENTS CR: 3
+1360-524: CONTEMPORARY POLITICAL MOVEMENTS CR: 3